How to Grow Onions

 The right time for planting onions depends on what type you're growing.
 Onions form bulbs based on how many hours of daylight they receive.
 "Long day" onions need 10 to 14 hours of daylight to trigger bulb formation.
 "Short day" types need 10 hours for bulbs, and "day-neutral" types form bulbs regardless of day length.
 Long day onions grow best in zones 6 and colder, with planting occurring in late winter to early spring.
 Choose short day onions for zones 7 and warmer, planting in the late fall or early winter for a late spring harvest.
 Day-neutral onions grow in any zone, but perform best in zones 5 and 6.
 Plant these in fall in mild winter regions, or in spring in northern areas.
 (Not sure what your zone is?
 Learn more about growing zones.)

-When growing onions, it's easiest to start with onion seedlings, like those from Bonnie Plants®, which are usually sold in bare-root bundles and referred to as "sets" or "bulbs."
+When growing onions, it's easiest to start with seedlings, which are usually sold in bare-root bundles and referred to as "sets" or "bulbs."
 Separate the onions by size.
 Pencil-size seedlings yield the biggest bulbs, while larger and smaller seedlings are better suited for growing scallions.
 Space individual bulbs 6 inches apart.
 If you plan to harvest scallions, space bulbs 2 to 3 inches apart, and pull "extra" onions as scallions to achieve a final 6-inch spacing.
 Plant onions 1 inch deep with the bulb end facing down.
 To grow onions from seed, start seeds indoors 2 to 3 months before your area's average last spring frost date.
 Use Miracle-Gro® Seed Starting Potting Mix for best results.